Custom components

 The life cycle of a component is as follows:

-# Create a component and a domain for evaluation
+# Create a domain and a component

 comp = MyComponent(1)

-dom = Domain(1:5)
+dom = Domain(1:4)

 -> call to MyComponent constructor;